DaPraxis/DaPraxis.github.io/_posts/2020-10-12-Pytorch-Study-Note(1).md

 ---
 # Prelude

 *Pytorch* is one of the most basic framework machine learning engineers and researchers use these days to model and train and tune.
 I personally have used Pytorch for almost two years and stumbled upon all the pros and cons in PyTorch code as every researcher does.
 I think most people learn PyTorch like me, get insights from other people's work, and adapts to it just by rumbling through the PyTorch documentation.
 There hasn't really been a chance for me to slow down and  **LEARN** PyTorch.
-As I know for all the Machine Learning courses I have taken in the University of Toronto those 4-5 years, there is also no courses focusing on using PyTorch or TensorFlow, they are mostly on the theory, and give you the code and ask you to fill the blank 😪.
+As I know for all the Machine Learning courses I have taken in the University of Toronto those 4-5 years, there is also no courses focusing on using PyTorch or TensorFlow, they are mostly on the theory, and give you the code and ask you to fill in the blank 😪.

 Now, with the time to spend in this pandemic time, I want to take a deeper look at PyTorch, especially how to coordinate between syntaxes and APIs.
 All the API and knowledge listed below are updated until 2020 PyTorch 1.6.0

 # Table of Content
 * Tensor and its initializations